catena-labs/model-mixes/mix-definitions/lmsys-overall/README.md

-## LMSys Overall Leaderboard
+# LMSys Overall Leaderboard

-This mix is based on the top coding models ranked in the LMSys Chatbot Arena for the Overall category.
+This mix is based on the top models ranked in the LMSys Chatbot Arena for the Overall category.
 The weight is a function of the Elo score adjusted for number of votes and variance.
 Models with more consistently high votes will be weighed more heavily.

+## Tags

+- 💬 **Chat**

 ## Composition